 My goal is live a healthy, balanced life with an emphasis on fitness.Along with a focus on living an active and healthy life, my blog follows regular activities with my husband Spencer, our dog, Cooper, and our recent addition, baby Jada.

-I’m Jess Allen an NSCA-CSCS (National Strength & Conditioning Association-Certified Strength and Conditioning Specialist) and personal trainer in Omaha, Nebraska.
+I’m Jess Allen an NSCA-CSCS (National Strength & Conditioning Association-Certified Strength and Conditioning Specialist) and personal trainer in Champaign-Urbana, Illinois.
 I grew-up in Omaha participating in athletics year round, hence my “athlete for life” tag line, before enrolling in Stanford University to play softball.